MadSimple/heart/README.md

 ```

 ## shuffled
-Returns a shuffled list or string, with cryptographically secure option.
+Returns a shuffled list or string, with cryptographically secure and seed options.
 (Dart's ```shuffle``` method is void)

 ```dart